10 Things To Never Say To A Single Mom

 This question makes me want to show them my inner ghetto attitude with a very nasty “that ain’t none ya business!”
 But instead, I just answer them leaving out all the horrific and angering details even though it isn’t any of their business.
-My kid’s dad is in Acapulco working as a spy for the Government protecting us from the aliens if you must know, becasue why else would he not be in his kids life?
+My kid’s dad is in Acapulco working as a spy for the Government protecting us from the aliens if you must know, because why else would he not be in his kid’s life?

 3. Doesn’t the dad help?
 Does he have custody?

 Again with the whole dad thing.
 Seriously?
 Why do people even ask this?
 When they look at a single mom what makes them think to ask if the dad helps out or sees them sometimes?
 Not all separated families co-parent.
 Most actually don’t.
 So don’t be nosy.
 Get over your unrealistic views of what a family is and please don’t ever ask a single mom about co-parenting.
 Just don’t.

 4. Do they have different dads?

 5. No statistics.

 People love quoting statistics to us.
 Like as if they think telling us facts that are mostly wrong will make us change our entire lives for the better.
 Seriously?
 If you are not a single parent, then don’t you dare quote statistics to me and think you’re being helpful.
 You’re not.

 6. You single moms.

 Never ever start off a conversion by saying “you single moms” umm…excuse me?
 Us single moms?
 Watch it, sweetie.
 I’ll fight you.
 I mean, Really?
 We don’t need your judgment or criticisms over our life choices or circumstances, K?
 Thanks.

 7.I feel like a single mom too.